deyran/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 >
 > *controller*, *action*, and *area* are reserved names, so they cannot be used for custom segment variable names.

 Any segment variable can be accessed using the RouteData.Values property.
-As shown in Listing 15-16, an action method named CustomVariable has been added.
+As shown in Listing 15-16, an action method named CustomVariable has been added, its propurse is to get the value of the custom variable and passes it to the view through ViewBag.

 <p align="center">
     <img src="ch15-Pictures/Listing 15-16.png" /><br />
     <b>Listing 15-16.</b> Accessing a custom variable in an action method in the HomeController.cs file
 </p>

+* To create the view for the action method, create the Views/Home folder, right-click on it, select add > MVC 5 View Page (Razor) from the pop-up menu and set the name to CustomVariable.cshtml.
+* Click the OK button to create the view and edit the contents to match Listing 15-17.
+    Listing 15-17.
+The contents of the CustomVariable.cshtml file.

 <!--